mrcyme/Odoo-Hiring-test/README.md

-# Odoo-Hiring-test
-Hiring test for Odoo
+# Odoo Hiring test
+Answers for the technical test of Odoo.
+The answer for a question of the technical interview is also presented at the end of the notebook.